AsherBolleddu/CS4389-Chat-Project/README.md

 ## Server

-With compose: `docker compose run --build --name mytestserver server` Or without: `docker run --name mytestserver --rm -it $(docker build -q -f server.Dockerfile .)`
+With compose: `docker compose run --rm --build --name mytestserver server` Or without: `docker run --name mytestserver --rm -it $(docker build -q -f server.Dockerfile .)`

 In both examples, `mytestserver` is the hostname (domain) of the running server container, accessible from other containers.